XachaB/IPAKeyboard/README.md

 ![Others](screenshotOthers.png)

 The keyboard has four panels (Vowels, Consonants 1 and 2, others), and is currently in beta version.
+The compact layout is less faithful to the phonetic table in terms of placement of the keys, but keys appear bigger for the same keyboard size.

 # Install

+## Installing onboard

+Onboard is present in the Ubuntu repository.
+For latest versions, you could also [use the launchpad ppa](https://launchpad.net/~onboard/+archive/ubuntu/stable).
+I have tested the layout for versions 1.0 and 1.2.

+## Installing the layout

 Copy the contents of both folders layouts/ and themes/ respectively into :